L0AFSTER/L0AFSTER/README.md

  - ✔️chill people
  - ✔️over 12 , under 18
  - ✔️people who have personas ( PLEASE!!!! my persona needs other personas to interact with </3 )
+ - ✔️Robot Jones fandom ( PLEASE PLEASE PLEASE ITS SOOOOOOOO RARE TO FIND ROBOT JONES COSPLAYERS AND OR PEOPLE )
+ - ✔️Helluva Boss ( ya'll are funny <3)